 Step 03: Reload the daemon file

-Once the above step is performed successfully, execute the below command, which will reload the new service that we have created just now.
+Once the above step is performed successfully, execute the below command, which will reload the new service that we have just created.

 $ systemctl --user daemon-reload